Average

 Ingredients

-Made with tomato juice, Worcestershire sauce, lemon juice, hot sauce, salt, and pepper, and garnished with celery, it delivers all the signature flavors of the classic cocktail minus the vodka.
+Made with tomato juice, Worcestershire sauce, lemon juice, hot sauce, salt, and pepper, and garnished with a celery stick and a lemon wedge, it delivers all the signature flavors of the classic cocktail minus the vodka.

 Savory, spicy, and tangy, the Virgin Mary is a brunch essential!